gregoil/rotest/docs/intro/more_on_testing.rst

     OK

-Assert Vs Expect
+Assert vs Expect
 ================

-In the test method you can use the assert<X> methods to perform the testing, but for cases where you don't want the action to be fatal (to raise exception), you can use `expect`.
+In the test method you can use the assert<X> methods to perform the testing, but for cases where you don't want the action to stop the test, you can use ``expect``.

-The difference is that `expect` only register failures but stay in the same scope, allowing for more testing actions in the same single test.
+``expect`` only registers failures but stays in the same scope, allowing for more testing actions in the same single test.
 E.g.

 .. code-block:: python